 Important: Watch the entire video with the captions on to make sure the captions are not only present but also consistently

 accurate.
 Do not use the video if the captions are not accurate and you are not able to get the video creator to correct them.

-Tip: You can filter for captioned videos when running a search on YouTube.
+filter for captioned videos when running a search on YouTube.
 But you must still make sure that the captions are accurate.

 If a publisher, vendor or other external source provies video that is not closed captioned, contact them directly to request that the resource be captioned.
 If the video publisher or creator can't provide accessible content, it is your responsibility to find or create accessible alternatives — or to switch to a source with accessible content.